DeckOfPandas/docs-uec-appts/NETLIFY.md

 ## Netlify deployments for this website

-The production branch for this repository is `master`, which is currently deployed on Netlify and is available at the site's base URL: https://cabbagepopsicle.com .
-There are two other branches that are deployed under subdomains -- see below for details.
+Our Netlify service has been set up to assume that this site is built with jekyll into a folder named `_site`.
+On trigger, Netlify has been instructed to execute `jekyll build`, with the branch `master` being the production branch, ...and that's it.

-Currently, the other branches for stable Netlify deployments are:
+The production branch, `master`, is currently deployed on Netlify and is available at the site's base URL: https://cabbagepopsicle.com .
+There are a total of three branches deployed under subdomains:
 * `master`: current production deployment --> https://cabbagepopsicle.com
 * `preview`: current proposed work made available for peer review --> https://preview.cabbagepopsicle.com
 * `development`: current working branch for the team --> https://development.cabbagepopsicle.com